top of page

 "The politician's speech was filled with bluster and empty promises."

-Detailed Meaning of Bluster
+Meaning and Usage of Bluster

 It is characterized by a show of force or noise, and is often accompanied by empty or exaggerated threats.
 The term can also be used to describe strong winds or storms that are accompanied by loud noises.
 In a sentence, "The politician's bluster made him popular among his supporters, but many found his behavior off-putting."

-Example Sentences for Bluster
+Example Sentences Using Bluster

 1. The politician likes to bluster during his speeches to appear strong.